This article was updated on October 15th, 2023

 Most sebaceous adenomas can be diagnosed just by looking at them, but your vet will more than likely take a biopsy or small sample with a needle to look at under a microscope.
 When they make that diagnosis of sebaceous adenoma, they will then discuss with you whether you think treatment is necessary.

 The vast majority of sebaceous adenomas don’t need any treatment.
 They aren’t cancerous so they won’t cause any real damage.
 That being said, some sebaceous adenomas can bother a dog causing them to lick or chew.
 This creates irritation that can lead to inflammation and infection.
 If this is the case, these sebaceous adenomas should be removed.
 The prognosis is usually good.
 Be aware that removing one sebaceous adenoma will cure that lump, but it won’t prevent others from showing up, something that is common as a dog ages.

 Sometimes, sebaceous adenomas can be more invasive.
-These are sebaceous adenocarcinomas.
-These are more (locally) invasive, and removal is indicated.
+These are sebaceous adenocarcinomas, and removal is indicated.